 Prior to bidding, and/or as soon as it is known throughout the life of the contract, the Contractor shall notify the State, in writing, of any deferred maintenance, or obsolete equipment, parts or components, that are not maintainable under the terms of the contract.
 Contractors may perform site visits, if desired, prior to submitting bid proposals to inspect and evaluate all equipment relevant to the contract.
 If notification of non-maintainable equipment occurs prior to the bid due/open date, then the State will inform other bidders accordingly of the disposition of those items, by addendum of these specifications.
 If no such notification by the Contractor is given, then the Contractor shall be responsible, at no additional charge to the State, for the preventative maintenance services for all items, regardless of condition, as set forth in this contract.

-At a minimum, pricing which shall be included in the Contractor’s bid are the following: all overhead, profit, equipment, materials, vehicles, tools, overtime, travel expenses, and labor costs for crews performing the scheduled service visits.
+At a minimum, pricing which shall be included in the Contractor’s bid are the following: all overhead, profit, equipment, materials, vehicles, tools, overtime, travel expenses, and labor costs for crews performing the scheduled service visits and 24/7 monitoring fire/security service for the Grissom Memorial and fire for Spring Mill Inn

 PART 2 – GENERAL REQUIREMENTS